 How to choose the right cookware material?

 With the amount of cookware available these days, it's sometimes difficult to choose which material is best for what we cook.
 We wil try to help by explaining each type of metal and its uses.
+Here are the materials that are covered in this blog:

 - Stainless steel